Chiral symmetry restoration effects onto the meson spectrum from a Dyson-Schwinger and Bethe-Salpeter approach: Dyson-Schwinger Equation and Models

 Our third model goes beyond truncations with models for the effective running coupling restricted to the quark sector of QCD.
 Instead, we solve the coupled set of DS equations for the quark, gluon and ghost propagator following the truncation of Ref.~\cite{Fischer:2005en}.
 In general, the ghost and gluon propagators are represented by

 where $Z(k^2)$ and $G(k^2)$ are the dressing functions of the gluon and ghost, respectively.
-We again use a rainbow-ladder type approximation for the full quark-gluon-vertex, but explicitly take into account a structure of the dressing function that is imposed by the corresponding Slavnov-Taylor identity (see \cite{Fischer:2003rp,Fischer:2005en} for details):
+We again use a rainbow-ladder type approximation for the full quark-gluon-vertex, but explicitly take into account a structure of the dressing function that is imposed by the corresponding Slavnov-Taylor identity (see \cite{Fischer:2003rp,Fischer:2005en} for details, see also Ref.~\cite{Pawlowski:2024kxc} for a similar interaction which replaces $G^2(k^2) \to G(k^2)$ in the study of the corresponding spectral DSE)

 where $k=p-q$ is the gluon momentum.
 In the notation of Eq.(\ref{eq:alkofer-watson-weigel}) this results in an effective running coupling

 which is invariant under changes of renormalization similar to models I and II.